MPMG-DCC-UFMG/F05-Mobile-ios-app/README.md

 * [Resolver](https://github.com/hmlongco/Resolver): An ultralight Dependency Injection / Service Locator framework for Swift 5.1 on iOS.
 * [Alamofire](https://github.com/Alamofire/Alamofire): Alamofire is an HTTP networking library written in Swift.
 * [Gloss](https://github.com/hkellaway/Gloss): A shiny JSON parsing library in Swift
-* [Promises](https://github.com/google/promises): A modern framework that provides a synchronization construct for Objective-C and Swift to facilitate writing asynchronous code.
+* [PromiseKit](https://github.com/mxcl/PromiseKit): PromiseKit is a thoughtful and complete implementation of promises for any platform that has a swiftc